jundalisay/superb/content/en/superphysics/principles/chapter-10.md

 The Eastern concept of Sunya, or Hume’s concept of vacuum, is the foundation of the faster-then-light travel and anti-gravitation of Superphysics.
 Without it, such teleportation technology would be unthinkable.

 The understanding of this metaphysics will be more easily understood in its first implementation as Pantrynomics, which is under Social Superphysics.
-Unlike Material Superphysics which requires specialized equipment and unlike Medical Superphysics which is highly regulated, Social Superphysics is mostly behavioural and historical.
+Unlike Material Superphysics which requires specialized equipment and unlike Bio Superphysics which is highly regulated, Social Superphysics is mostly behavioural and historical.
 This makes it cheaper to research and implement solutions for.

 For example, one of the end goals of Pantrynomics is economic singularity wherein an ego-less artificial intelligence maps the economy to coordinate supply and demand to ensure that everyone has adequate resources to exist and reach their life goals.
 This is similar to the end goal of Material Superphysics which is a space-time singularity map wherein an artificial intelligence knows all space-time coordinates in advance so that it can coordinate spaceships traveling into each location.